migueltorrescosta/nifek/README.md

 # Todo

 - Code
-  - Add [testing suite](https://docs.djangoproject.com/en/4.1/topics/testing/overview/) to the pre-commit hooks
+  - Add [testing suite](https://docs.djangoproject.com/en/4.1/topics/testing/overview/) to the pre-commit hooks.
 - Apps
-  - Mott: Mottery App
+  - Mott: Mottery App.
-  - Anki: Anki Like app
+  - Anki: Anki Like app.
-  - MeBa: Diagram maker to increase our Mental Bandwith
+  - MeBa: Diagram maker to increase our Mental Bandwith.
-  - Ping: `Uptime Robot` like app
+  - Ping: `Uptime Robot` like app.
-  - Mova: Visually compare Monetary Values
+  - Mova: Visually compare Monetary Values.
   - Paol: Create a Polling system that allows for multiple questions.
-On Visualization, allow for the viewing of Paretto Optimal only points
+On Visualization, allow for the viewing of Paretto Optimal only points.
+  - Pink: Promise tracker for various events.
+Sends out a monthly email with the status updates of all subscribers of an event.

 # Development setup